skellis46/slipbox/two women dancing.md

 >Technology is neither good nor bad; nor is it neutral.[@kranzberg-1986-technology p.545]

+> Here indeed, the whole mechanism of the operation is invisible to the viewer: the deepest darkness reigns: suddenly, a ghost appears, far, far away at first, appearing as a point of light to the audience.
+But it soon grows, becomes bigger and bigger and seems to approach slowly at first, to then rush towards the spectators: the illusion is total.[Victor de Moléon (1836), in @chateau-2016-screensa pp.49-50]

 ## Prelude: Dance, record, watch, point, and laugh (two young people and their camera)

 _In which I describe an actual event that prompted me to consider the choreography of screendance in this writing._